Dolphindalt/can-hal-rs/README.md

 # can-hal

-Hardware-agnostic CAN bus traits for Rust, with backend implementations for Linux SocketCAN and PEAK PCAN adapters.
+Hardware-agnostic CAN bus traits for Rust, with backend implementations for Linux SocketCAN, PEAK PCAN, and KVASER adapters.

 ## Crates